arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/important-learning-and-teaching-events/learning-processes-learning-outcomes-and-phases-of-learning/basic-types-of-acquisition-outcomes/the-acquisition-of-new-behaviours.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "The acquisition of new behaviours
+title: 'The acquisition of new behaviours '
-"
-nav_order: Theacquisitionofnewbehaviours
-has_children: false
 ---
 # The acquisition of new behaviours